mostafa18181/callback-promise-utils/README.md

 - **Cancellation Token**: Support for canceling asynchronous operations using a simple token mechanism.
 - **Reflection**: Always resolve with an object describing the promise state.

----

-This `README.md` provides a comprehensive overview of the `Callback-Promise-Utils` package, covering installation, usage, features, and examples, making it clear and informative for users.